Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Elliptic fibrations and Calabi--Yau manifolds

 \begin{Rmk} Let $p: W \longrightarrow B$ be the Weierstrass model of $\pi: X \longrightarrow B$.
 Then $W$ is defined in $\PP(\cF^{\otimes 2} \oplus \cF^{\otimes 3} \oplus \cO_B)$ by a Weierstrass equation

-where $\alpha_{102} \in H^0(B, \cF^4)$, $\alpha_{003} \in H^0(B, \cF^6)$. \end{Rmk}
+where $\alpha_{102} \in H^0(B, \cF^{\otimes 4})$, $\alpha_{003} \in H^0(B, \cF^{\otimes 6})$. \end{Rmk}

-\begin{Rmk} Thanks to the Weierstrass model $p: W \longrightarrow B$ of $\pi: X \longrightarrow B$, the discriminant locus $\Delta$ of $\pi$ is not only a subset of $B$, but also a subvariety (actually, a subscheme) of $B$.
-It is defined in terms of the coefficients of the Weierstrass model \eqref{eq: Weierstrass eq}, by the equation
+\begin{Rmk} The discriminant locus $\Delta$ of a Weierstrass fibration $p: W \longrightarrow B$ is not only a subset of $B$, but also a subvariety (actually, a subscheme) of $B$.
+It is defined in terms of the coefficients of the Weierstrass equation \eqref{eq: Weierstrass eq} by

 \end{Rmk}